palmprang/SQL_WalmartSalesAnalysis/README.md

 # Walmart Sales Analysis with SQL

-This SQL project explore into Walmart's sales data to identify top-performing branches and products, analyze finance and sales trends, and understand customer behavior.
+This SQL project delves into Walmart's sales data to identify top-performing branches and products, analyze financial and sales trends, and gain insights into customer behavior.

 This project's questions and instructions were sourced from this link:
 [https://github.com/Princekrampah/WalmartSalesAnalysis](https://github.com/Princekrampah/WalmartSalesAnalysis)